Articles Written 7

 Erin Kanara and Morning Glory SE.
 Photo by Amy Dragoo.

-While he had been competing, Boudewyn’s advice and Rose’s foresight meant the breedings had already been happening during the height of his performance career, including to Rose’s own mares.
+While he had been competing, Boudewijn’s advice and Rose’s foresight meant the breedings had already been happening during the height of his performance career, including to Rose’s own mares.
 “That way I would have something to show because when people breed to a horse, they want to breathe to a horse that has successful offspring.”

 In 2012, four horses were born at SE Farm and have since proven they inherited the temperament, movement, and athletic abilities of their sire.
 Morning Glory SE partnered with professional Erin Kanara to compete and win at the 4* level on the East Coast.
 M Creme de la Creme SE and professional Alexis Helffrich, professional Taryn Nolte-Pearce and Mi Campion SE, professional Caitlin Davison and m-Cloudy de Lune SE all competed successfully to the 3* level.